 CCUS is likely to be critical in the transition.
 It will be especially important in extending the life of large existing industries including steel, cement, fertilizer and petrochemicals.
 CCUS is also a potential route to making zero emission hydrogen from natural gas.
-In addition to traditional uses as a feedstock for ammonia and methanol, hydrogen could ultimately be important in terms of liquid synfuels, commercial and industrial heating, fuel cell vehicles, and energy storage (43).
-Eventually, captured CO2 could be converted to high strength carbon nanofiber materials (44).
+In addition to traditional uses as a feedstock for ammonia and methanol, hydrogen could ultimately be important in terms of liquid synfuels, commercial and industrial heating, fuel cell vehicles, and energy storage.
+43 Eventually, captured CO2 could be converted to high strength carbon nanofiber materials44 or used to produce of zero-emission electricity using compressed CO2 to drive turbine generators rather than conventional steam.45